snufkon/Ltinator/README.md

 ### Save

-You can save a project to select `Ltinator: Save project from current working environment` from the command panel or set the following key bind to your `user.keymap` and hit the keys.
+You can save a project to select `Ltinator: Save project` from the command panel or set the following key bind to your `user.keymap` and hit the keys.

     [:app "ctrl-shift-s" :ltinator.save-project]